HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/GestureAPI.md

 *   addGestureRecognizer
 *   removeGestureRecognizer

-In addition, the Gesture API provides the following functions in the hcl.application namespace.
-These are documented in the [API Programming Guide.](http://docs.hcl.com/hcllibrary/iris/iris_api_dev_guide/Default.htm)
+In addition, the Gesture API provides the following functions in the voltmx.application namespace.
+These are documented in the [API Programming Guide.](https://{{site.baseurl}}/docs/documentation/Iris/iris_api_dev_guide/Content/introduction.html)

 *   setGestureRecognizerForAllForms
 *   removeGestureRecognizerForAllForms